touren/touren.github.io/_posts/2018-01-16-SWARM DevOps on AWS.md

 	* SSL Certificate: check Custom SSL Certificate, and pick the certificate to your app.

+	* Default Root Object: index.html or any html file you want to load "/"

 	* Others: keep them as are.

 	![image alt text](image_50.png)